-Laparoscopy for endometriosis is invasive, expensive and not always accessible (especially when it can be hard to be diagnosed in the first place).
+Laparoscopy for endometriosis is invasive, expensive and not always accessible (especially when it can be hard to get diagnosed in the first place).
 Also, if it’s not done by an expert, it may not be done well or completely.

 So, what else can be done?

-7 other ways to de-bloat
+7 more ways to de-bloat